 Non-biting midge flies or chironomids commonly occur in inland and coastal natural and man-made bodies of water.
 These midges are commonly known as “blind mosquitoes” because they are mosquito-like but do not bite.
-Midges are also called “fuzzy bills” because of the male’s bushy antennae.
+Midges are also called “fuzzy bills” because of the male’s bushy antennae (Figure 1).
 These aquatic insects are tolerant of a wide range of environmental conditions.
 Chironomid midges are found in swift moving streams, deep slow moving rivers, stagnant ditches, and in lakes and ponds that are rich in decomposing organic matter.
 The presence of certain chironomid midges is often used as an indicator of water quality.

 Bodies of water in urban and suburban areas are subjected to intensive human use through residential, recreational and agricultural activities.
 Through runoff, these ponds and lakes often become exceedingly rich in nutrients.
 Consequently, the variety of organisms in such habitats is usually low with just a few pollution tolerant species developing large populations.
 Some species of chironomid midges that are tolerant of low dissolved oxygen conditions often are a major component of the bottom invertebrate organisms of urban and suburban lakes, ponds and storm water retention ponds.